Junk Removal Cost in Oregon 2026: Complete Pricing Breakdown

 | Half-truck load professional removal | $250 - $400 |

-| Your time (point at stuff, they haul it) | 15 – 30 minutes |
+| Your time | 15 - 30 minutes |

 | Total professional cost | $250 - $400 |

 Yes, the DIY route costs less in raw dollars.
-But consider what you are actually getting with professional service:
+But consider what you are actually getting with professional service: no heavy lifting, no truck rental hassle, no dump run, proper disposal, done in under an hour, and no injury risk.

 For small loads (a single item or a few boxes), DIY usually makes sense.
 But once you are looking at a room cleanout or more, the value of professional removal is hard to beat.